UF/IFAS Office of the Dean for Research

 How will my REC/Site join UFarm?

 UF/IFAS Office of the Dean for Research will be onboarding IFAS RECs/Sites to UFarm over fiscal year 2020.
-In July 2019, this effort will begin with these locations:
+In July 2019, this effort began in these locations:

 Training will be offered to REC staff as part of the onboarding process.